-Prof. Olivier Chatain e-mail: chatain@wharton.upenn.edu Office: SHDH 2026 Office hours: By appointment Teaching Assistant: Wendy Ham e-mail: whan@wharton.upenn.edu
+Prof. Olivier Chatain e-mail: chatain@wharton.upenn.edu Office: SHDH 2026 Office hours: Wednesdays 10:30 - Noon.
+Other hours by appointment Teaching Assistant: Shiva Agarwal e-mail: shivaaga@wharton.upenn.edu

-Spring 2013
+Fall 2013

 Course description

 The Business Strategy and Policy course focuses on the competitive strategy of the firm, examining issues central to its long and short-term competitive position.
 Students act in the roles of key decision-makers or their advisors and solve problems related to the development or maintenance of the competitive advantage of the firm in a given market.
 The first module of the course develops an understanding of key strategic frameworks using theoretical readings and case-based discussions.
 Students will learn concepts and tools for analyzing the competitive environment, strategic position and firm-specific capabilities in order to understand the sources of a firm's competitive advantage.
 In addition, students will address corporate strategy issues such as the economic logic and administrative challenges associated with diversification choices about horizontal and vertical integration.
 The second module of the course will be conducted as a multi-session, computer-based simulation in which students will have the opportunity to apply the concepts and tools from Module 1 to make strategic decisions.